Bellfalasch/frontend-forum/slides.md

 * Champions are now tasked at improving [our docs](https://www.gjensidige.builders/docs/core/?path=/docs/accessibility-introduction--about)
 * Make sure to ask questions and throw ideas out in the open: <IconsSlack/>**#accessibility**
 * One change is [the new "a11y hub" on gjensidige.builders](https://www.gjensidige.builders/learn/accessibility), our own "Learn" hub
+* Methodology department will now list a11y as an official requirement
 * We will create some new guides for teams testing and/or prioritizing tasks

 </v-clicks>